Keynote Speaker: Mac Van Wielingen

 CEO, BC LNG Alliance

-As the leading voice and advocate for the LNG industry in BC, Bryan leads a team actively working with governments, business leaders, First Nations, communities, and the broader public to seize BC’s opportunity to build a world-leading LNG industry for the benefit of all British Columbians and Canadians.
+Bryan Cox is the President and CEO of the Canadian LNG Alliance.
+As the leading voice and advocate for the LNG industry in Canada, Bryan leads a team actively working with governments, business leaders, Indigenous leaders, communities, and the broader public to realize the opportunity to build a world-leading LNG industry for the benefit of all Canadians.

-Bryan spent seven years in the brewing industry in progressively senior roles including vice president, Western Canada at Canada’s National Brewers, where he was responsible for managing the regulatory and public affairs agenda for Canada’s largest brewers across the four western provinces.
+Prior to joining MABC, Bryan spent seven years in the brewing industry in progressively senior roles including Vice President, Western Canada at Canada’s National Brewers, where he was responsible for managing the regulatory, sustainability, and public affairs agenda for Canada’s largest brewers across the four western provinces.

 Executive Director, Advanced Hydrocarbons, Alberta Innovates